SegoCode/DebloBat/README.md

  ##
   At first, the download manager had all the links to official programs handy, and I went through the documentation for each one to customize all installations silently.
 However, it was challenging to maintain.
 The "deblobat philosophy" aims to be as non-intrusive as possible, so using a package manager seemed intrusive to the system.
 Therefore, I simply download those binaries to make access easier for the user.

-Still, if you want to automate that process, I recommend "scoop."
+Still, if you want to unattended that process, I recommend "scoop."
 In its new version, it's quite decent.
-Here's a text block example that you can simply copy and paste into your PowerShell terminal to install the software:
+Here's a text block example that you can simply copy and paste using the button into your PowerShell terminal to install the software:
 ```shell
 Start-Process powershell -ArgumentList "-Command Set-ItemProperty -Path 'HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem' -Name 'LongPathsEnabled' -Value 1" -Verb RunAs -Wait